 The weather in Cape Town is almost Mediterranean-like.
 Warm and balmy most of the time, with winters at above 10 degrees Celcius / 50 degrees Fahrenheit not being too cold either.

-The best time to visit Cape Town is in the summer months from December to Feb.
-The weather at this time ranges from 7 °C ( 44°F) to 30 °C ( 88 °F).
-These months might also turn out to be the most crowded with everyone heading down for a vacation.
+Summer (December to February): The weather at this time ranges from 7 °C ( 44°F) to 30 °C ( 88 °F).
+But it’s important to note that these months might also turn out to be the most crowded with everyone heading down for a vacation.

-Winter lasts from May to September but is not all that bad.
+Winter (May – September): Winter lasts from May to September but is not all that bad.
 The coldest month is July, but temperatures don’t dip below 12°C ( 55 °F).
-While you won’t be sunbathing, during the date it’s still great light sweater weather.
+While you won’t be sunbathing, during the day it’s still great light sweater weather and the months of July to October are perfect for whale watching.

-Personal note: I wouldn’t pay much attention to the weather when planning your trip.
+Personally, I wouldn’t pay much attention to the weather when planning your trip.
 Really, go whenever you want and can go.
 I can honestly say that when I went in January I had the worst weather with clouds, winds and the entire 2-week stay we couldn’t even see the Table Mountain.
 Ironically, on my first ever visit to Cape Town in July I had excellent warm weather and was able to do everything.
 The entire winter and spring when I used to live in Cape Town the weather was fantastic as well.

 How to Get To Cape Town

-You’re most likely to fly into Cape Town if you’re coming from another country.
+You’re most likely to fly directly into Cape Town if you’re coming from another country as the Cape Town International Airport receives incoming direct flights from most countries and continents.

-The Cape Town International Airport receives incoming direct flights from most countries and continents.
 Originally named after the South African Prime Minister, Daniel François Malan, it was opened in 1954 as D. F. Malan International Airport.

-It is also domestically connected to Johannesburg and Durban and other smaller cities in South Africa.
+The Cape Town airport is also domestically connected to Johannesburg and Durban and other smaller cities in South Africa.
 Of course, if you’re already in South Africa, you can always rent a car and drive down to Cape Town on your South African road trip or take a public long-distance bus (which are pretty nice).

 How to Get Around Cape Town